 HELP has provided the partners and other stakeholders with the opportunity to learn from experiences and best practice.
 In 2011 experts in corncrake and chough management visited Rathlin to review and highlight management options that may attract these birds to Rathlin from the Argyll Islands and perhaps Donegal.

 In 2012 and 2013 the HELP team visited Donegal, Fermanagh, Oransay and Islay and were able to experience, learn about and discuss different management techniques.
 These Information Share Visits are invaluable in expanding the boundaries of our knowledge and stimulating new ways of working.

 We are now entering the final year of the HELP partnership.
 Advice to farmers, species surveys, habitat management for waders, chough and corncrake will all continue.
-Efforts to influence future government policy will be expanded and ways and means to continue to deliver all the really positive benefits of HELP for nature and people, post 2014, will continue to be explored.
+Efforts to influence future government policy will be expanded and ways and means to continue to deliver all the really positive benefits of HELP for nature and people, will continue to be explored.